alegro1991/PBH-Player/README.md

 # PBH-Player
-Player, particularly prepared for podcasts.
+Player, particularly prepared for the podcasts.